-Admission Criteria: Four-year bachelor's degree from an accredited college or university; a cumulative GPA of 3.0 or higher on a 4-point scale; and acceptable scores on the GMAT.
+Admission Criteria: Four-year bachelor's degree from a regionally accredited college or university; a cumulative GPA of 3.0 or higher on a 4-point scale; and acceptable scores on the GMAT; the GMAT is waived if an applicant has an earned master's degree or higher from a regionally accredited college or university.
 An admission decision takes into consideration the applicant's GPA, performance on the GMAT, completed course work, professional work experience, and personal and professional goals for the degree.